Kamaal R. Khan

-Mohammed Rashid Mohammed Iqbal Kamaal, better known as Kamaal Rashid Khan (born 1 January 1975; often referred to as KRK or Kamaal R Khan), is an Indian actor, producer and writer in Hindi and Bhojpuri cinema.
+Mohammed Rashid Mohammed Iqbal Kamaal (born 1 January 1975), better known as Kamaal Rashid Khan and often referred to as KRK or Kamaal R. Khan, is an Indian actor, producer and writer in Hindi and Bhojpuri cinema.
 He has produced or written most of the films he has starred in, notably the controversial Deshdrohi (2008), his only film as a lead actor.
 He is best known for his supporting role in Ek Villain (2014) and for participating in the reality show Bigg Boss in 2009.
-He has also appeared in music videos.
+He has appeared in music videos as well.

+Khan is also known for his controversial criticisms of Indian film personalities.

 Biography

 Khan was born in a Muslim family in Deoband, a town in the Saharanpur district of Uttar Pradesh, India in 1975.
 He is the father of two kids, a son and a daughter.
 A businessman, he ventured into the Indian film industry during the 2000s.

 He started out as a producer and writer for films and has also appeared in supporting roles therein, these include the Hindi romance-drama Sitam (lit.
 'Tyranny'; 2005) directed by Partho Ghosh, the Bhojpuri films Tu Hamaar Hou (lit.
 'You Are Mine'; 2006) directed by Jayprakkash Shaw, Munna Pandey Berozgaar (lit.
 'Munna Pandey Unemployed'; 2007) directed by Manish Jain; romance and comedy films respectively.

 Desh Drohi (lit.
 'Treasonist', 2008), a crime-thriller, was his first film as a leading actor and dealt with organised crime in India and like his previous ventures was also written and produced by him.
 It received negative reviews from critics and was banned by the Maharashtra state government amid riot concerns for depicting the 2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra, which was eventually lifted by the Bombay High Court.

 His next was Jimmy (2008) directed by Raj N. Sippy, another crime film written and produced by Khan.
 He is best known for his supporting role in the film Ek Villain (The Villain; 2014), where he played the role of the titular serial killer's best friend, notably neither produced nor written by him.
 At the 2015 Ghanta Awards (humorous Bollywood film awards), Khan was awarded the Worst Supporting Actor for Ek Villain.

 He also appeared in the third season of the reality show Bigg Boss, the Indian version of Big Brother, in 2009; he later appeared in the stand-up comedy show, Comedy Nights Bachao in 2015.
 Besides films and television, he has also starred in music videos including "Tum Meri Ho" (2019) sung by Javed Ali, which he also produced and wrote the lyrics for.